elifpolat/car-lease-platform/ReadMe.md

  - POST /api/cars: Add a new car.
  - PUT /api/cars/{id}: Update an existing car.
  - DELETE /api/cars/{id}: Delete a car.

 3. **Lease Rate Calculation**
  - POST /api/lease/calculate: Calculate the lease rate based on parameters like mileage, duration, interest rate, and price.
  - POST /api/lease/calculate-with-car-id: Calculate the lease rate using a car ID to fetch vehicle details.

-### Future Enhancements
- - Containerization using Docker for easier deployment.
- - Persistent datastore integration (e.g., PostgreSQL in production environments).
- - Advanced metrics and logging with tools like Prometheus and Grafana.
- - Fixing bugs in SwaggerUI.
- - Adding new exception handling mechanism.
- - Secret management integration
- - Adding javadoc for all services